cwahlmann/vz200-remake/en/03_assembly_vz200.md

 The JEmu emulator can be run on a Raspberry Pi 3b+ or higher or on a PC.
 Plug in the VZ200 as an USB keyboard in either case.

 Important notice: In case the keyboard produces more than one keypress unintentionally or shows multiple different chars at once on one keypress, there most likely is a shortcut between one or more of the micro switches.
-This may happen occasionally if not all of the very fine threads of the wires have been soldered correctly and produce a bridge to another micro switch.
+This may happen occasionally if some of the very fine threads of the wires have not been soldered correctly and produce a bridge to another micro switch.

-To get rid of that we recommend inspecting the circuit board under a strong lamp from every angle, probably utilizing a magnifying glas.
+To get rid of those issues we recommend inspecting the circuit board under a strong lamp from every angle, probably utilizing a magnifying glas.
 Even the most tiny threads will light up eventually and you'll be able to cut and remove them.
 Focus on the keys producing erroneous results.

 Another source for errors: Cold soldering contacts (this applies to the whole project).
 These are easily spotted by their slightly matt and milky surface.
 Please resolder these.